Featured Image of low back surgery.

 “Of 229 patients referred for surgical consultation for an elective lumbar spinal condition, medications were the most common modality prior to consultation (74.2% of patients), of which 46.3% received opioids.”

-In previous blogs I have discussed the seriousness of opiod addiction and what a huge problem it is.
-Opiods should be taken as infrequently as possible and discontinued as soon as pain levels allow.
+In previous blogs I have discussed the seriousness of opioid addiction and what a huge problem it is.
+Opioids should be taken as infrequently as possible and discontinued as soon as pain levels allow.
 Of course, check with your prescribing doctor.
-The FDA recently recommended their doctors try non-drug therapies for back pain including spinal manipulation, which is basically chiropractic care before using opiods.
+The FDA recently recommended their doctors try non-drug therapies for back pain including spinal manipulation, which is basically chiropractic care before using opioids.

 “The majority (61.1%) of patients received two or less forms of treatment.
 Evidence-based non-operative treatments for patients with low back pain are not being taken advantage of prior to spine surgery consultation.
 If more patients were to undertake CPG-endorsed conservative modalities, it may result in fewer unnecessary referrals from primary care physicians, and patients might not deteriorate as much while lingering on long wait lists.
 Further studies incorporating knowledge translation or health systems pathway changes are necessary.”